 I was rather surprised to find out that Hotel Médano, where we were staying, was originally a tomato packaging plant and that the tomatoes ended up in London’s Covent Garden via the docks at Canary Wharf (so named as this was where produce from the Canary Islands was unloaded).

-At that time the only tourism on Tenerife was in the north of the island, however Don Francisco Garcia Feo, who owned the tomato plant, saw great potential for the south of the island and transformed his plant into a succesful hotel.
+At that time the only tourism on Tenerife was in the north of the island, however, Don Francisco Garcia Feo, who owned the tomato plant, saw great potential for the south of the island and transformed his plant into a successful hotel.
 It soon also became known as the place for staff to receive the best on-the-job training – if you were trained here, you were among the most highly sought after hotel workers.
 Feo’s predictions were right and the south is now even more popular as a tourist destination than the north of Tenerife.

 The Hotel Médano today stands proud on the corner of the main square overlooking the main beach of El Médano.
 Our room was bright, spacious and comfortable with a small balcony overlooking the sea.
 The staff were lovely and extremely helpful.
 The only thing that let the hotel down a little was the breakfast, but that aside, it was an extremely good 3 star hotel.